ahmedibrahimq/notes/angular.md

 // Capitalize the first character in a string

 ```

+## Forms
+When dealing with a form, **start with an empty object that you can bind to**,
+until you have a selected object that you're going to edit.

+**Template forms** versus **reactive forms** -> https://angular.io/guide/forms-overview#choosing-an-approach

+### Template forms
+create a local template variable =`ngForm`
+- When we create a form element, Under the hood,
+  - Angular will create a form control to monitor what is happening with the form
+  - (keep track of the **values** of the form and **valid state** of it)

+**When using a submit button**, bind to the **form submit event** `<form (sumbit)="save()">`,
+instead of binding to that button click event.

 ## Services
 A singleton.
 [Introduction to services and dependency injection](https://angular.io/guide/architecture-services)

 ### Dependency Injection
 Inject services into components. https://angular.io/guide/dependency-injection
 Instruct Angular to inject the dependencies of a component into its constructor.

+When we set an access modifier on a parameter in a constructor of a class,
+TypeScript will automatically assign it to a memebr of that class.

 ## HTTP
 Calling the server with HttpClient. https://angular.io/guide/http